Launching the Avy Aera drone

 That’s a wrap

-Our awesome Avy crew was comprised of a mix from the team, combining both tech and operations helped with answering all questions related to the wing drone and to engage in fruitful conversations.
+Our awesome Avy crew was comprised of a mix from the team, combining both tech and operations helped with answering all questions related to the aircraft and to engage in fruitful conversations.

 - Patrique the storyteller of Avy and ambassador of the skies, who hosted the first two demonstrations